Pharmacovigilance and Risk Management Strategies Conference

 - Sanofi, United States

-Dr. Madhavi Gidh-Jain has experience since 1997 in designing, writing, and reviewing clinical and regulatory documents for pharmaceuticals, biologics, devices, and combination healthcare products.
-Her work at various pharmaceutical and biotech companies includes process management and preparation of marketing applications for Health Authorities using the CTD format for both paper and electronic submissions.
-Currently, she is the Senior Director, Head of Medical Writing (US) at Sanofi.
+Madhavi Gidh-Jain has more than 20 years of experience in designing, writing, and reviewing medical and regulatory documents for pharmaceuticals, biologics, devices, and combination healthcare products.
+Currently, Madhavi is the Head of Medical Writing for multiple therapeutic areas at Sanofi.
+Her work at various pharmaceutical and biotech companies includes digital innovation, process management, and preparation of marketing applications for Health Authorities.

 Danijela Stojanovic, PharmD